jolana-veneny/nightmare/modules/01-intro_assembly/assembly/readme.md

 Now values on the stack are moved on by either pushing them onto the stack, or popping them off.
 That is the only way to add or remove values from the stack, as it is a FILO(First In, Last Out) data structure.
 However, we can read and reference values on the stack at any time.

-The exact bounds of the stack is recorded by two registers, `rbp` and `rsp`.
+The exact bounds of the stack frame is recorded by two registers, `rbp` and `rsp`.
 The base pointer `rbp` points to the bottom of the stack.
 The stack pointer `rsp` points to the top of the stack.

 ## Flags